humdrum-tools/humdrum-documentation/guide/ch24/index.md

 `inputfile`.
 It may be that this is a procedure we would like to apply to several different files.
 Rather than typing the above command sequence for each file, an alternative is to place the above commands in a file.
-Let\'s assume that we put the above commands in a file called `Schenker`.
+Let's assume that we put the above commands in a file called `Schenker`.
 In order to execute this file as a shell script, we need to assign *execute permissions* to the file.
 We can do this by invoking the UNIX <span class="unix">chmod</span> command.